Who Does What on Your Healthcare Team

 You may have a variety of physicians involved in your child’s care, depending on the reason for his or her admission.
 Our approach enhances your child’s care by offering the skills and knowledge of many team members.

 The Attending physician is responsible for the coordination of your child’s care and may be your child’s personal pediatrician, a hospital pediatrician (Hospitalist), or a specialty physician (such as a surgeon or cardiologist).
 He or she is the leader of the team and is responsible for supervising any other physicians involved and for involving other appropriate team members.
+In the PICU/PCCC the attending physician is a board certified or board eligiable pediatric intensivist or pediatric cardiac intensivist.
+He or she is the leader of the team and is responsible for supervising and coordinating care with other subspecialty physicians and surgeons.

 A consulting physician is a subspecialist in a particular aspect of your child’s care.